john-guerra/flickrBest2015/README.md

 };
 ```

-Now you will need to create a new TreeMap and set up it.
+Now you will need to create a new TreeMap and setup it.
 All possible configurations are applicable using a chaining approach, so each function return the PhotoTreeMap itself.
 All functions (configurations) are listed below:
 * height (height \<Number>)  : Set the height in pixels of the PhotoTreeMap
 * width (width \<Number>)  : Set the width in pixels of the PhotoTreeMap
 * chainedAnimations (enabled \<Boolean>) : Allows the PhotoTreeMap to chain its animations.